What Is 5G?

 Is 5G harmful to people?

 A large number of studies have been performed [since the 1990s] to assess whether mobile phones pose a potential health risk.
-To date, no adverse health effects have been established as being caused by mobile phone use. source
+To date, no adverse health effects have been established as being caused by mobile phone use.3

 Cellular phones are radio-frequency transmitters.
 The low-energy electromagnetic frequencies they use—600 MHz to 49 GHz—are non-ionizing.
-Unlike x-rays and gamma rays, non-ionizing radiation doesn’t have enough energy to strip electrons from atoms and cause cellular damage that leads to cancers and other health problems.
+Unlike x-rays and gamma rays, non-ionizing radiation lacks the energy to strip electrons from atoms and cause cellular damage that leads to cancers and other health problems.
+Electromagnetic radiation starts to ionize at around 3 million GHz6 (3×1016 Hz), nowhere close to 5G frequencies.

-Non-ionizing radiation cannot damage human tissue at the molecular level like ionizing radiation can, but it can heat substances.
-The wattage on cell phones and cell boosters is so low, however, that the amount of electromagnetic heat they generate is barely perceptible.
-A microwave oven cooks food at around 2450 MHz with 1,100 watts of power; cell phones and WiFi routers operate near that same frequency but with 1/1000th the power of a microwave oven.
+Non-ionizing radiation can’t damage human tissue at the molecular level like ionizing radiation can, but it can heat it.
+The transmit power of cell phones and cell boosters is so low, however, that the amount of heat they generate is barely perceptible.
+A microwave oven cooks food at around 2450 MHz with 1100 watts of power;10 cell phones and WiFi routers operate near that same frequency but with less than 1⁄1000th the transmit power of a microwave oven.

-Conspiracy theories spread on social media that 5G networks were the cause of the – COVID-19 coronavirus epidemic are false and completely lacking in any scientific basis.
+Misguided theories spread on social media that 5G networks were the cause of the – COVID-19 coronavirus epidemic are false and completely lacking in any scientific basis.11